-The Bierton church became a Gospel Standard listed cause on 16th January 1981 and these are the articles of the Gospel Standard all of which are not inconsistent with the Bierton articles of 1831.
+The Bierton church became a Gospel Standard listed cause on the 16th of January, 1981.
+The Articles of the Gospel Standard, which were then adopted, are not inconsistent with the original Bierton Articles of 1831.

-The following Articles of Faith are the same as those of the "Gospel Standard" Aid and Poor Relief Societies.
-Some of them are taken from those of the Westminster Assembly of Divines, 1640, &c., and the General Assembly of Baptist Ministers and Messengers, in London, 1689, and subsequently revised by Dr. Gill.
-These were amended by the late Mr. W. Gadsby, Mr. J. M'Kenzie, and Mr. J. C. Philpot; and afterwards, in 1878, well considered and unanimously agreed to by a duly-appointed Committee, consisting of the following friends: Mr. J. Gadsby, Mr. Hatton, Mr. Hazlerigg, Mr. Hemington, Mr. Hinton, Mr. J. Knight, Mr. Mockford, Mr. Vine, and Mr. Wilton; and finally unanimously adopted at a General Meeting of the Founders, ministers and others, of the Societies.
-The Rules of the Societies require that no person shall receive benefit from the Societies until he or she shall acknowledge his or her belief in the Articles.
+The following Articles of Faith are those of the Gospel Standard Aid and Poor Relief Societies.
+Some of these were derived from the Articles of the Westminster Assembly of Divines (1640), and the General Assembly of Baptist Ministers and Messengers in London (1689).
+They were subsequently revised by Dr. John Gill.

+These Articles were later amended by Mr. William Gadsby, Mr. J. M'Kenzie, and Mr. J. C. Philpot.
+In 1878, they were further reviewed, carefully considered, and unanimously agreed upon by a duly appointed committee consisting of the following brethren: Mr. J. Gadsby, Mr. Hatton, Mr. Hazlerigg, Mr. Hemington, Mr. Hinton, Mr. J. Knight, Mr. Mockford, Mr. Vine, and Mr. Wilton.
+Finally, these Articles were unanimously adopted at a General Meeting of the founders, ministers, and other members of the Societies.

+The Rules of the Societies require that no person shall receive benefit from the Societies unless he or she acknowledges belief in these Articles.